SamVerschueren/listr/readme.md

 4. The task's title changed (`TITLE`).
 5. The task became enabled or disabled (`ENABLED`).

-This allows you to flexibly build up your UI.
+This allows you to flexibly build your UI.
 Let's render every task that starts executing.

 ```js
 class CustomRenderer {